C1nderC0ated/AudioMixerFix/README.md

 | `.\Fix-AudioMixer.ps1 -DisableEnhancements` | **This is an optional action.** It turns off "Audio enhancements" for every active output.
 This sets the documented `Disable_SysFx` value to 1, and the endpoint key is backed up beforehand.
 A reboot is needed afterwards. |
 | `.\Fix-AudioMixer.ps1 -DisableBtAbsoluteVolume` / `-EnableBtAbsoluteVolume` | **This is an optional action.** Use this to change the Bluetooth absolute volume setting (`HKLM\SYSTEM\CurrentControlSet\Control\Bluetooth\Audio\AVRCP\CT\DisableAbsoluteVolume`). **A reboot is required.** This change affects all Bluetooth audio devices globally. |

 The `-CheckOnly` command can be combined with the optional switches.
 For example, you can use `.\Fix-AudioMixer.ps1 -DisableEnhancements -CheckOnly`.
+Only one action switch runs per invocation.
+Passing two that contradict each other (say `-DisableBtAbsoluteVolume -EnableBtAbsoluteVolume`) is refused by name rather than silently running whichever comes first.
+Exit codes: **0** nothing failed, **1** at least one `[FAIL]` line, **2** the command line itself was wrong.

 ---